Kuzgun Acar: Private life

 Acar died on 4 February 1976, aged 47, from intracerebral hemorrhage, following his fall from a ladder while he was working on a wall relief.
-He was interred at the Zincirlikuyu Cemetery.
+He is buried at the Zincirlikuyu Cemetery.

 Career

 He worked with wire mesh, making sculptures reminiscent of Naum Gabo (1890–1977).
 He taught painting at Istanbul Atatürk High School and painting-sculpturing at the high school he finished.
 He displayed his sculpture works in wire at a personal exhibition in the American news Center in 1957.
 Between 1958 and 1960, he experimented making various forms with wire, nails, metal bars and scrap by gas welding.
 He performed experiments in enameling.

 His work, created with nails, was awarded the first prize at the Biennale de Paris in 1961.
 This award became a turning point for him, because he won one of the two scholarships allocated to foreign young artists by the Paris Biennale.
 Acar went to Paris on the scholarship and worked there for one year.
 His work was displayed at the Musee d'Art in 1962.
 His work and his designs were acquired by the museum.

 After returning to Turkey, he won the first prize with his iron sculpture at the 23rd State Painting and Sculpture Exhibition in 1962.
 He took part at the Museum of modern art in Le Havre and Galerie Lacloche in Paris with his private exhibitions in 1962 and 1963.
 His next exhibitions were for his paintings at the Deutsches Kulturzentrum in Istanbul, and for his sculptures at the Musée Rodin in Paris in 1966.

 In 1966, he created his well-known public works Kuşlar ("The Birds") in Istanbul and Türkiye ("Turkey") in Ankara.

-In 1968, he produced masks for street theater artists.
+In 1968, he produced masks for street theater company of Mehmet Ulusoy.
 In 1975, he accompanied the Turkish theater company to Paris and created the masks for the play The Caucasian Chalk Circle.
 The 140 masks made of steel and rubber used in World War II are among his important works.